Rambo-Yi/Rambo-Yi.github.io/_posts/2199-01-01-future-post.md

 1. Efficient Adaptation and Generalization for Multimodal Foundation Models

 "以不变应万变，随物而赋形"
-(Mastering the constant to adapt to the changing; taking shape according to the task)
+(Mastering the constant to adapt to the changing, taking shape according to the task)

 技术核心 (Technical Core): The universality of foundation models and the efficiency of fine-tuning.
 By utilizing parameter-efficient techniques (like LoRA and Prompt learning), we can unlock the power of massive models with minimal parameters to adapt to diverse downstream tasks.